 The gorgeous dress featured structured shoulders, a pencil shaped skirt and waistband detailing.
 The dress had a spread collar at the front:

 The collar folded over to the back of the dress.
 After grappling with words to try and describe the collar, I asked Twitter for advice.
-One person came to my rescue, describing the collar as the Chelsea style in reverse.
-That seems right.
+One person came to my rescue, describing the collar as the Chelsea style in reverse, which seems correct.
 Here’s a closer look:

 In the photo above, you can see the blue dress also featured bracelet length fluted sleeves.